Social Security benefits to jump by 8.7% next year

 Associated Press

-That’s a historic increase and welcome news for American retirees and others — but it’s tempered by the fact that it’s fueled by record high inflation that’s raised the cost of everyday living.

-The cost-of living adjustment means the average recipient will receive more than $140 extra a month beginning in January, according to estimates released Thursday by the Social Security Administration.
+The cost-of living adjustment — the largest in more than 40 years — means the average recipient will receive more than $140 extra a month beginning in January, the Social Security Administration said Thursday.

+While Social Security recipients welcomed the benefit increase, many said it wasn’t enough to cover the impact of inflation.

+It’s” not much help,” said 85-year-old Shirley Parker, who lives in Chatham on Chicago’s South Side,

+The Social Security Administration said the estimated average monthly Social Security benefit for all retired workers will be $1,827 starting in January, according to an agency fact sheet.

-The boost in benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of the jump in Social Security benefits.
+The boost in Social Security benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of Social Security increase.

-The Social Security Administration’s Acting Commissioner Kilolo Kijakazi said combined with Medicare premiums going down in 2023, the Social Security benefit increase, “will give seniors more peace of mind and breathing room.”

-“This year’s substantial Social Security cost-of-living adjustment is the first time in over a decade that Medicare premiums are not rising and shows that we can provide more support to older Americans who count on the benefits they have earned,” she said.
+“This year’s substantial Social Security cost-of-living adjustment is the first time in over a decade that Medicare premiums are not rising and shows that we can provide more support to older Americans who count on the benefits they have earned,” said Social Security Administration’s Acting Commissioner Kilolo Kijakazi.

+Colby Nelson, a spokesman for the AARP, said the benefits increase “will provide much needed relief to millions of Americans.”
+He called the annual cost-of-living increase “more crucial than ever as high inflation remains a problem for older Americans.”

+Several government indexes show that inflation hits older Americans harder than the rest of the population.
+Medical costs are a big part of the burden.

 President Joe Biden has pledged to protect both Social Security and Medicare.
 “I’ll make them stronger,” he said last month.
 “And I’ll lower your cost to be able to keep them.”